East Bengal 4–1 Mohun Bagan

 The second semi-final of the 1997 Indian Federation Cup was played between arch-rivals East Bengal and Mohun Bagan at Salt Lake Stadium, Kolkata on 13 July 1997.
 Called the Kolkata Derby, the match was won by East Bengal 4–1 courtesy of a hat-trick, from Bhaichung Bhutia.
 Nazim-ul-Haque opened the scoring early on for East Bengal before Bhutia's goal took the lead to 2–0.
 Chima Okorie managed to pull one back for Mohun Bagan in the second half, but Bhutia's twin strikes in four minutes sealed the game for East Bengal.

-The match holds significance on many accounts.
-The coaches of the two teams, Amal Dutta and Pradip Kumar Banerjee, were the two most respected coaches in the country, with massive success for over two decades with their respective clubs and against each other, by virtue of multiple wins at IFA Shield, Durand Cup and Calcutta Football League behind them.
-The derby was a highly anticipated one as it was the semi-final of one of India's hitherto most popular and premier knockout football tournament, and thus drew over 131,000 supporters to the stadium, and was an Asian record for highest attendance at a sporting event.
-It is also significant in that the period around the match saw the emergence and consolidation of Bhutia as one of India's finest footballers.
+The coaches of the two teams, Amal Dutta and Pradip Kumar Banerjee, were two of the most well-known coaches in the country, with over two decades of experience with their respective clubs and against each other in IFA Shield, Durand Cup and Calcutta Football League contests.
+The derby was highly anticipated, as it was the semi-final of one of India's most popular knockout football tournament.
+Attendance set the Asian record for highest attendance at a sporting event at the time.